tessarakkt/godot4-oceanfft/README.md

-# Godot 4 Ocean Shader
+# Godot 4 Ocean Addon
-An early work in progress ocean shader for Godot 4 base on Jerry Tessendorf's FFT method for generating the waves, using compute shaders to generate the displacement map, and a quad tree based continuous distant dependant level of detail (CDLOD) system to dynamically manage the polygon density without
+An early work in progress ocean addon for Godot 4 base on Jerry Tessendorf's FFT method for generating the waves, using compute shaders to generate the displacement map, and a quad tree based continuous distant dependant level of detail (CDLOD) system to dynamically manage the polygon density without